 Our Supplier Code of Conduct outlines the standards of business integrity to which we hold ourselves and our suppliers accountable.
 We are committed to engaging our suppliers and service providers as we seek opportunities to improve the ESG performance of our supply chain.
-In 2022 we completed a supplier diversity assessment to establish supplier diversity baselines and formalize geography-specific goals.
+In 2023 we initiated a global review and revision of our Supplier Code of Conduct to further reflect our high standards for all third-party relationships with our partners.